pathmodel/pathmodel/README.rst

 Output data
 ~~~~~~~~~~~

-Using networkx, pathway inferred as represented as png picture.
-Also a result.lp is created containing all the inferred reactions.
+Using networkx, inferred pathways are represented as png picture.
+Also a result.lp file is created containing all the inferred reactions.

 Example
 ~~~~~~~

-pathmodel/data.lp contains example for sterols and mycosporine amino-acids pathways.
+pathmodel/data.lp contains example for sterols and mycosporine-like amino-acids pathways.

 test/data.lp contains an example with fictional molecules to test PathModel.